HEALTH NET VERSUS BLUE SHIELD IN CALIFORNIA

 Blue Shield tends to focus more on PPO type plans.

-Their pricing and network is then compared against Anthem Blue Cross (the other dominant PPO carrier).
+Their pricing and network are then compared against Anthem Blue Cross (the other dominant PPO carrier).

 That really fluctuates by area so it’s important to put together a list of providers/hospitals you want access to.